National Cancer Prevention Month -February 2023

 Skin cancer happens to be one of the most common and preventable forms of cancer.
 To reduce your risk of skin cancer, follow these tips,

-• Avoid being in the sun between 10 a.m. and 4 p.m where the UV light.
+• Avoid being in the sun between 10 a.m. and 4 p.m.

 • Apply a broad-spectrum sunscreen with a minimum SPF of 30 and reapply every 2 hours or after swimming or sweating

-• Seek shade from sun and wear protective clothing, such as a hat and sunglasses, to cover your skin
+• Seek shade from the sun and wear protective clothing, such as a hat and sunglasses, to cover your skin

 • Avoid using tanning beds or sunlamps